Prophet: Traditional definitions

 In Christianity, a prophet (or seer) is one inspired by God through the Holy Spirit to deliver a message.
-This includes the prophets of ancient Israel as well as those who function(ed) as prophets in the Church.
-Concerning the latter concept, some Christian denominations limit a prophet's message to words intended only for the entire church congregation, excluding personal messages not intended for the body of believers; but in the Bible on a number of occasions prophets were called to deliver personal messages.
+This includes Jewish prophets active before the church began and the prophets active in the Christian church.
+Some Christian denominations limit a prophet's message to words intended only for active members of a congregation, excluding social or political messages.
+However, the Bible has several occasions in which prophets were called to deliver social or political messages.
 The reception of a message is termed revelation and the delivery of the message is termed prophecy.

 The term "prophet" applies to those who receive public or private revelation.
 Public revelation, in Catholicism, is part of the Deposit of faith, the revelation of which was completed by Jesus; whereas private revelation does not add to the Deposit.
-The term "deposit of faith" refers to the entirety of Jesus Christ's revelation, and is passed to successive generations in two different forms, sacred scripture (the Bible) and sacred tradition.
+The term "deposit of faith" refers to the entirety of Jesus Christ's revelation, and is passed to successive generations through scripture and the traditions of the church.

 The Bible applies the appellation 'false prophet' to anyone who preaches a Gospel contrary to that delivered to the apostles and recorded in Sacred Scripture.
 One Old Testament text in Deuteronomy contains a warning against those who prophesy events which do not come to pass and says they should be put to death.
 Elsewhere a false prophet may be someone who is purposely trying to deceive, is delusional, under the influence of Satan or is speaking from his own spirit.